20% of real estate professionals pull in 80% of the sales. At least, that’s what the experts say.

 - What do you want them to do?

-If you are emailing all of your connections and simply want to keep in touch regularly, then you might consider sending something fun like Corinne Bernard does in her email newsletter.
+If you are emailing all of your connections and simply want to keep in touch regularly, then you might consider sending something fun as Corinne Bernard does in her email newsletter.

 In this case, there’s not really anything that you’re asking people to do.
 You’re simply staying in touch with them so that when they are ready to buy or sell their house, they’ll think of you first.